SimplePersistence/SimplePersistence.UoW.NH/README.md

 SimplePersistence.UoW.NH offers implementations to the SimplePersistence.UoW using NHibernate 4 as the ORM.

 ## Installation
-This library can be installed via NuGet package.
+This library can be installed via [NuGet](https://www.nuget.org/packages/SimplePersistence.UoW.NH/) package.
 Just run the following command:

 ```powershell
 Install-Package SimplePersistence.UoW.NH -Pre
 ```

+## Compatibility

+This library is compatible with the folowing frameworks:

+* .NET Framework 4.0
+* .NET Framework 4.5

 ## Usage